chromium/chromium/docs/updater/functional_spec.md

 becomes the command line
   `echo.exe AA %2 %BB`

+#### Signature verification
+Signature verification is not done on the app command executables, since the AppCommands will always be running from a secure location for system, and the key that defines the application command path is in HKLM, both of which mitigate the threat of a non-admin attacker.
+An Admin attacker would already be able to bypass any signature checking by binplanting a DLL, or just by performing whatever changes they like on the system, so is outside the threat model.

 ### Policy Status API
 The feature allows Chrome and other applications to query the policies that are currently in effect.